-An applicant or member commits an IPV when he or she intentionally:
+An applicant or member commits an IPV when they intentionally:

-- Makes a false or misleading statement or misrepresents, conceals or withholds facts, including their identity or place of residence, to become eligible or to remain eligible for benefits; or - 2.
-Commits any act that constitutes a violation of the Food and Nutrition Act of 2008, the Supplemental Nutrition Assistance Program Regulations, or any Wisconsin statute for the purpose of using, presentating, transferring, acquiring, receiving, or possessing, or trafficking of FoodSharebenefits or QUEST cards.
-See 3.14 for a definition of trafficking.
+- Make a false or misleading statement or misrepresent, conceal, or withhold facts, including their identity or place of residence, to become eligible or to remain eligible for benefits; or - 2.
+Commit any act that constitutes a violation of the Food and Nutrition Act of 2008, the Supplemental Nutrition Assistance Program (SNAP) Regulations, or any Wisconsin statute for the purpose of using, presenting, transferring, acquiring, receiving, possessing, or trafficking of FoodShare benefits or QUEST cards (see SECTION 3.14.1 INTENTIONAL PROGRAM VIOLATION (IPV) DISQUALIFICATION for a definition of trafficking).

-The cardholder is the only person that can make authorized purchases on the QUEST card, unless he or she verbally authorizes another person to make purchases on their behalf for their assistance group.
+The cardholder is the only person that can make authorized purchases on the QUEST card, unless they verbally authorize another person to make purchases on their behalf for their assistance group.